microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

 The firmware function CRC_CalculationGet() is where the Reverse and Final XOR Value settings are implemented.

 ## Operation

-Open the dspic33ck-curiosity-crc-advanced project in MPLAB® X IDE.

-Open the terminal program that will be used.

-In the MPLAB® X IDE, build and program the device.

 Upon building, a menu will be printed in the terminal program displaying the settings the user is able to toggle by entering the corresponding number (1-7).